 Gohei-Mochi Making Experience

 You can make gohei-mochi here — a traditional Aichi Prefecture rice cake grilled on a wooden skewer and coated with a sweet miso-walnut sauce.
 This is a real local delicacy from the mountainous areas of Aichi and Gifu, not something invented for the park.
-The experience costs ¥500 and takes about 20 minutes.
+The experience costs ¥1,500 per person (one mochi stick plus a jar of your chosen sauce — walnut miso, soy sauce or Napolitan) and takes about 20 minutes.
+It is open to visitors aged 10 and over, and anyone 12 or under needs an accompanying adult.
+Note that it is currently suspended and is scheduled to resume on September 30, 2026 (Ghibli Park Official).
 In my experience, this is one of the most fun activities in the entire park, especially for families.
 And as someone who has eaten gohei-mochi at festivals and roadside stalls across Aichi since childhood, I can confirm the version they make here is genuinely good.

 Gohei-mochi connects the fictional world of Princess Mononoke — which depicts an ancient ironworking community — with the real food culture of this mountainous region.
 It is a thoughtful touch that reflects Ghibli Park’s philosophy of connecting animation with reality.